munificent/craftinginterpreters/book/closures.md

 function from the constant table.
 The difference now is that we wrap that function in a new ObjClosure and push the result onto the stack.

-Once you have a closure, you'll eventually want to call it:
+Once you have a closure, you'll eventually want to call it.

 ^code call-value-closure (1 before, 1 after)